 What You Should Know About Broken Jaws

-The jaw plays a key role in breathing, speaking, and eating.
+The jaw plays a crucial role in breathing, speaking, and eating.

 At Bondi Dental, we not only take care of your teeth, but we can also take care of your jaw!